 K-Pop Square and the huge screen

-The screen went viral online a few years ago because of the huge wave it displayed.
-However, they usually change what they put on, and you can watch even k-pop videos.
+The screen went viral online a few years ago because of the enormous wave it displayed.
+However, they usually change what they put on, and you can watch even K-pop videos.

 It is right around the corner from the COEX Mall.